deven-org/boiler/docs/GETSTARTED.md

 ## Access Checklist
 Here is a checklist with all the accesses that new colleages need when working in the B01LER project.
 Every entry has a description on how to recieve access and a whom to contact.
 - [ ] **GitHub** - Access to the [deven-org](https://github.com/orgs/deven-org/people) and the [b01ler team](https://github.com/orgs/deven-org/teams/bo1ler) can be provided by an any of the team leads or other org-owners.
 Access to the deven-org also results in access to the [B01LER Project](https://github.com/orgs/deven-org/projects/3/views/1?pane=info).
-- [ ] **Figma** - Everyone with an Accenture email address can view the [B01LER DS Figma team](https://www.figma.com/files/1248234047942466966/team/1290961933739934842) after joining the Accenture Global Figma organisation.
-Editing rights can be provided by the Design lead and stand-in or the Product & Project Management lead.
+- [ ] **Figma** - Everyone with an Accenture email address should be able to view the [B01LER DS Figma team](https://www.figma.com/files/1248234047942466966/team/1290961933739934842) after joining the Accenture Global Figma organisation.
+Select "Use single sign-on" in the login and enter your Accenture-Mail to join the organisation.
+For Editing rights or when encountering problems, contact the design lead, design lead stand-in or the Product & Project Management lead.
 - [ ] **Outlook groups** - Access to the [B01LER Core](https://outlook.office365.com/groups/accenture.com/boiler-core/members) and the [B01LER](https://outlook.office365.com/groups/accenture.com/boiler-ds/members) Outlook group can be provided by any of the leads or stand-ins.
 With the invite, new colleagues will also be added to the B01LER Teams channel.
 - [ ] **Slack channels** - All Slack channels are open to join for anyone in the song-asg.slack org and everyone already on the channels can add new members, to get access to the org, a UHD ticket has to be created.
 - [ ] **Mailing lists** - Access to the mailing lists can be provided by the product & project management lead and stand-in.